Physical Education

 Our study of Physical Education in Year 8 focuses upon allowing students to continue building the basic skills and techniques taught in Year 7 within a variety of different physical activities.
 Basic tactics and strategies are introduced to allow students the opportunity to combine skills with tactical understanding.

-Term 1 – Badminton, basketball, hockey (outdoor and indoor), football, handball, rugby (tag and contact), netball, gymnastics, health and fitness, outdoor adventurous activities, table tennis, and volleyball.
-Problem solving.
+Term 1-4 – Badminton, basketball, hockey (outdoor and indoor) football, handball, rugby (touch and contact), netball, gymnastics, health and fitness (access to the school gym), Outdoor Adventurous Activities, table tennis, and volleyball, problem solving.

-Term 5 – Cricket, softball, rounders and all athletic events.
+Term 5 and 6 – Cricket, softball, rounders and all athletic events.

 Year 9

-Term 1 to 4 – Badminton, basketball, hockey (outdoor and indoor), football, handball, rugby (tag and contact), netball, gymnastics, health and fitness, outdoor adventurous activities, table tennis, trampolining and volleyball.
-Problem solving.
-Sports leadership.
+Term 1-4 - Badminton, basketball, hockey (outdoor and indoor) football, handball, rugby (touch and contact), netball, health and fitness(access to the school gym), Outdoor Adventurous Activities, table tennis, trampolining and volleyball, problem solving, Sports leadership.

-Term 5 – Cricket, softball, rounders and all athletic events.
+Term 5 and 6 – Cricket, softball, rounders and all athletic events.

 Key Stage 4